aditigokhale22/IOT-Based-robotic-arm/README.md

 # IOT-Based-robotic-arm
 Embedded C program for an IoT-based robotic arm using a microcontroller, servo motors, and sensors.
 The program controls arm movements and supports wireless operation for basic automation and pick-and-place tasks.

-3. Components Used:
+## 🔧 Components Used

-ESP8266 NodeMCU
+- ESP8266 NodeMCU
-6 Servo Motors
+- 6 Servo Motors
-Robotic Arm Mechanical Structure
+- Robotic Arm Mechanical Structure
-Power Supply
+- Power Supply
-Connecting Wires
+- Connecting Wires
-Wi-Fi / Mobile Hotspot
+- Wi-Fi / Mobile Hotspot

-4. Technologies Used:
+## 💻 Technologies Used

-Embedded C/C++
+- Embedded C/C++
-Arduino IDE
+- Arduino IDE
-ESP8266
+- ESP8266
-HTML
+- HTML
-Wi-Fi / IoT
+- Wi-Fi / IoT

-5. Working:
+## ⚙️ Working

-ESP8266 creates/connects to a Wi-Fi network.
+1. ESP8266 connects to a Wi-Fi network.
-A web server runs on the ESP8266.
+2. A web server runs on the ESP8266.
-A web page provides sliders for controlling the six servo motors.
+3. A web page provides six sliders for controlling the servo motors.
-The user changes the slider position.
+4. The user changes the slider position.
-The ESP8266 receives the control command.
+5. ESP8266 receives the control command.
-The corresponding servo motor moves to the selected angle.
+6. The corresponding servo motor moves to the selected angle.
-Six servo motors together control the robotic arm.
+7. Six servo motors together control the robotic arm.

-6. Features
+## ✨ Features

-Wireless control of robotic arm
+- Wireless control of robotic arm
-Six servo motor control
+- Six servo motor control
-Web-based control interface
+- Web-based control interface
-Real-time servo angle adjustment
+- Real-time servo angle adjustment
-ESP8266-based IoT implementation
+- ESP8266-based IoT implementation
-Simple and user-friendly interface
+- Simple and user-friendly interface

-7. Software:
+## 🛠️ Software

 Arduino IDE is used to program the ESP8266.

-Main libraries used:
-ESP8266WiFi.h
-ESP8266WebServer.h
-Servo.h
+### Main Libraries Used

+- `ESP8266WiFi.h`
+- `ESP8266WebServer.h`
+- `Servo.h`

-8. How to Run
+## 🚀 How to Run

-Install Arduino IDE.
+1. Install Arduino IDE.
-Install ESP8266 board support.
+2. Install ESP8266 board support.
-Install the required libraries.
+3. Install the required libraries.
-Open robotic_arm.ino.
+4. Open `robotic_arm.ino`.
-Enter your Wi-Fi credentials.
+5. Enter your Wi-Fi credentials.
-Connect the ESP8266 to the computer.
+6. Connect the ESP8266 to the computer.
-Select the correct ESP8266 board and COM port.
+7. Select the correct ESP8266 board and COM port.
-Upload the program.
+8. Upload the program.
-Connect to the ESP8266 web interface.
+9. Connect to the ESP8266 web interface.
-Use the sliders to control the robotic arm.
+10. Use the sliders to control the robotic arm.

+## 📷 Project Images

+Project images can be added here.

-9. Project Status
+## 📌 Project Status

-Completed / Working Prototype
+**Completed / Working Prototype**